schilkp/schilkp.github.io/content/projects/Tonbandgeraet/index.md

 ```

-When decoding, the value pointed at by a `0xFF` pointer must therefor not be decoded to a zero but only be interpreted as a
+When decoding, the value pointed at by a `0xFF` pointer must therefore not be decoded to a zero but only be interpreted as a
 another pointer.
 Because trace events are usually very short, this means that most can be framed with only two bytes of overhead.

 ### Code Generator

-The set of possible tracing events and their fields is defined in a simple python code
+The set of possible tracing events and their fields is defined in a simple Python script.
-script.
-This, in turn, generates the c event encoder, an event decoder test file,
+This, in turn, generates the C event encoder, an event decoder test file,
-the rust event decoder, and the event index documentation.
+the Rust event decoder, and the event index documentation.

 Consider the following `isr_name` event as an example: